|Back to Main Print This Page Email to a Friend|

 - Anorexia nervosa is associated with perfectionist personalities.
 Perfectionists are often very inflexible and rigid in their thinking, and want to control their environment.
 They strive to be perfect in all of their accomplishments, and regard falling short in their goals as a sign of personal failure.
 As manifested in anorexia, perfectionists starve themselves to achieve an unattainable goal of physical perfection.
 They consider weight loss, even if it is dangerous, as an achievement of self-control.

 - Binge eating and purging are associated with impulsive personalities.
-Impulsivity is linked to novelty-seeking behavior – people seek new sensations and stimulations.
+Impulsivity is linked to novelty-seeking behavior, people who seek new sensations and stimulations.
 Impulsive individuals often engage in risky behavior and have an increased risk for abusing alcohol and other drugs.
 Binge eating is included in the diagnosis for borderline personality disorder, a mental health condition associated with self-destructive and impulsive behaviors.

 A history of dieting or food restriction is associated with increased risk for eating disorders.
 Although there is no evidence that families or parents cause eating disorders, research suggests that parental conversations that focus on weight and size may increase the risk for eating disorders.
 In contrast, engaging adolescents in conversations about healthy eating may help prevent eating disorders.